louisbarclay/nudge/README.md

 ⚙️ You can: choose the sites the Defaulter works on; turn off the setting which makes the slider harder to drag across; switch off the Defaulter entirely.

-💎 Bonus: the off page image changes every day so you don't get bored.
+💎 Bonus: the nice image changes every day so you don't get bored.

 # 🌒 Hider